 Many homes and parishes also display flags of various sorts in the garden.
-Our former home parish, like many, has an American flag and, unfortunately, below it was an odd rainbow flag
+Our home parish, like many, has an American flag and, unfortunately, below it an odd rainbow flag.

 We found a resource that has the sort of flag you, as a Catholic, might really want to fly.